Call us: 10am – 6pm ET

 10Gb Ethernet network

-Atola TaskForce is equipped with two 10Gb Ethernet ports.
-Whenever the system is connected to a local network via one of its Ethernet ports, an IP address will be displayed on the IP screen on the front panel of the system.
+TaskForce is equipped with two 10Gb Ethernet ports.
+Whenever the system is connected to a local network via one of its Ethernet ports, an IP address will be displayed on the IP screen on the system's front panel.

 Supported network features: